Deception Tip 57:

 If contempt is truthful, let’s follow some reasoning, contempt is truthful, it is asymmetrical.
 The right side of the brain is more prevalent in false emotions, so the left side of the brain would be more prevalent in truthful emotions there for contempt in being truthful, should be more dominant on the right side of the face because it is controlled by the left brain, which is more truthful.

-Almost like an eye roll, that’s about what contempt is, it’s the feeling of superiority are better than, it’s an eye-roll but it’s an eye roll of the face and it’s a little bit more extreme than an eye roll.
+Almost like an eye roll, that’s about what contempt is, it’s the feeling of superiority is better than, it’s an eye roll but it’s an eye roll of the face and it’s a little bit more extreme than an eye roll.
 If you see it on someone, you want to pay attention and be like, whoa, what’s going on?
 Why don’t they like me?
 What am I doing to make them so disgusted with me?
 It’s almost like disgust, it’s a precursor.

 Hey guys, my name is Spencer Coffman, thank you for watching the deception tips videos, they’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.
 Today, we are talking about an overall body language sign that you can see and realize whether or not someone is telling the truth, whether they’re being deceptive or truthful and situations like that.